wladradchenko/wunjo.wladradchenko.ru/README.md

 - [x] Integrate links to train video and wiki page

 Update 1.5.0
+- [ ] Add voice cloning translation with encoders english, chinese, russian, spanish
+- [ ] Create hub for voice cloning languages models (or download all default models)
-- [ ] Develop modul for face swaps from source face to destination face (Face swap).
+- [ ] Add face swap module for deepfake on video/photo from one photo face
+- [ ] Add enchanter face or enchanter background on user video/photo without deepfake
+- [ ] Make a version that will include all extensions without extensions download
+- [ ] Improve indication and translation of current progress
+- [ ] Add check debug module with python console
+- [ ] Change real time translation on native translate
+- [ ] Improve message about GPU unavailable for user
+- [ ] Add module deepfake emotions

+Update 1.6.0
 - [ ] Add create deepfake video by text prompts
-- [ ] Make a version that will include all extensions without extensions download
+- [ ] Add AI retouch frames in video by user tool

 <!-- VIDEO -->
 ## Video